 Taking melatonin may help you get to sleep more quickly or adjust your circadian rhythm, which is your body’s natural clock.
 If you use birth control pills, you should consult your doctor before using melatonin.

 If you take birth control, you should discuss your sleep-aid options with your doctor.
-The combination of birth control and melatonin may alter the effectiveness of birth control pills.
 Birth control pills increase the natural melatonin in your body.
 When they’re used in combination with melatonin, your levels of melatonin may become too high.

 Melatonin can also interact with other medications, including blood thinners, immunosuppressants, and diabetes medications.